 But Tyson steers borrowers away from interest-only loans.
 With these mortgages, you're not paying down the principal, leaving you at greater risk of being underwater on your mortgage.

 The other problem with interest-only loans is that at some point you have to either refinance your way out or pay it off

 For a brief time, the Federal Housing Administration provided jumbo loans in certain areas.
 Owing to a quirk of loan limits, FHA issued mortgages for up to $729,750 in high-cost counties, a sum that exceeded the $625,500 limit another agency, the Federal Housing Finance Agency, imposed on Fannie Mae and Freddie Mac.
 FHA guidelines allow for down payments of 3.5 percent and FICO scores in the low 600s, so FHA loans were a boon to borrowers who couldn't qualify for conventional jumbo loans.
 FHA loans have a major drawback, however - steep mortgage insurance premiums that must be paid for the life of the loan.

 The fleeting era of the FHA jumbo is gone, mortgage brokers say.
-FHA’s loan limits for a single-family home are now at $679,650 in the priciest counties, matching the conforming loan limits in other programs.
-The FHA limits mirror conforming limits in other areas, too.
-In San Diego County, for instance, both the FHA and Fannie and Freddie limits are at $649,750.
-In the Boston area, both programs have limits of $603,750.
+FHA's loan limits for a single-family home are now at $726,525 in the priciest counties, matching the conforming loan limits in other programs.

 Teachers and Other Public Servants: Additional Options in High-Cost Areas

 Since the jumbo market operates outside the purview of the government, it offers little or nothing to teachers, nurses and other critical workers who live in expensive areas and want to buy a home.
 That means middle-income workers can find it difficult to afford homes in expensive areas such as New York and San Francisco.